BSData/wh40k-epic-armageddon/README.md

 __Translations__

 You may notice the french language rules have variations.
 Each active community has made developments to suit the needs of their group; the french translations come from F-ERC and reflect their particular developments.
+The Spanish language support is only experimental at this stage.

 __Army Lists__